How to Calibrate Your Kiln Sitter for Accurate Firings

-Important Safety Announcement (Soapbox Time):
+Important Safety Announcement:

 When making these extra adjustments, you’re guessing how far to slide the trigger plate up or down.
 It’s very easy to move it too much, which could mean your kiln won’t shut off at the right time.

 I very strongly recommend being present for the end of your firing to watch your cones fall and make sure your sitter doesn’t shut the kiln off too early or late.

 I actually VERY highly recommend being present for the end of EVERY firing.
 The kiln sitter is NOT a fail-safe method for shutting your kiln off.